 Transaction flow Message type Trade Initiation Ordering the purchase or sale of securities (MT 502).
 Trade Advice, Allocation, Confirmation and Affirmation Advising the execution, or partial execution, of a trade (MT 513).
 Instructing the allocation of a block trade (MT 514).
+Confirming the trade carried out on the client side (MT 515) and on the market.
 Confirming the trade carried out on the client-side (MT 515) and on the market-side (MT 518).
 Affirming the trade confirmation (MT 517).
+Animing the trade confirmation (WT 517).
 Order and Status Reporting Reporting on the order and trade status (MT 509) for open orders (MT 576).
-ETC (Electronic Trade Confirmation) Service Provider An intermediary between the parties on both the client and market-side (MT 509, MT 513, MT 514, MT 515, MT 517, and MT 518).
-A matching service between the same parties reporting on the status of the trade (MT 509).
+ETC (Electronic Trade Confirmation) Service An intermediary between the parties on both the client and market-side (MT 509, MT 513, MT 514, MT 515, MT 517, and MT 518).
+Provider A matching service between the same parties reporting on the status of the trade (MT 509).
 A third party which instructs settlement of a trade, once trade details have been fully agreed (MT 540, MT 541, MT 542, and MT 543).